aws-samples/multiaccount-sagemaker-studio-private-access/README.md

 # MultiAccount Sagemaker Studio Private Access

-This repository demonstrates the solution presented in the following [blog](link to be provided after blog publication).
+This repository demonstrates the solution presented in the following blog [Secure Amazon SageMaker Studio presigned URLs Part 3: Multi-account private API access to Studio](https://aws.amazon.com/blogs/machine-learning/secure-amazon-sagemaker-studio-presigned-urls-part-3-multi-account-private-api-access-to-studio/).

-It shows how to create an accessing solution for Sagemaekr Studio Domains in a multi account environment in a private and secure way by using presigned domain urls.
+It shows how to create an accessing solution for Sagemaker Studio Domains in a multi account environment and in a private and secure way by using presigned domain urls.

 ![BlogArchitecture](images/BlogArchitecture.png)